 Adult Mental Health Services consists of a range of community and facility based services but also has contracts with a number of independent service providers.

 Find out more about the NICE guidelines we use for Mental Health Services.

 In-patient facilities at both Gransha and the Tyrone and Fermanagh hospitals including integrated Psychiatric Intensive Care Unit beds.
 Hospital admission is for the benefit of those service users whose circumstances or acute care needs are such that they cannot, at that time, be treated and supported appropriately at home or in an alternative, less restrictive, community-based residential setting.

 Home Treatment teams support service users in their own homes avoiding admission to, or after discharge from hospital.

 Acute day care facilities support those who do not require hospital admission but need a high level of support.
 These facilities have a multi-disciplinary staff who provide a programme of therapeutic activities and treatment for service users.

 This service will acts as a single point of contact from all referrals from primary care and general hospitals including emergency and out of hours referrals.

 Psychological Therapies Service

 This is a multidisciplinary service targeting those with severe and complex psychological disorders.
 They also provide specialist treatment and support to service users for a range of eating disorders including anorexia and bulimia.
-Click here to find out more about our Adult Psychological Services.
+Find out more about Adult Psychological Services.